Moist carrot cupcakes with cream cheese frosting are a smaller version of a classic cake. Make this recipe in one bowl

 You prepare this recipe almost exactly as you would prepare muffins:

-- The dry ingredients are combined in one bowl, while the wet ingredients are combined in a separate bowl.
+- Combine the dry ingredients in one bowl and the wet ingredients in a separate bowl.

-- Add the bowl of wet ingredients to the bowl of dry ingredients, along with toasted, chopped nuts and shredded carrots.
+- Add the bowl of wet ingredients to the bowl of dry ingredients, along with toasted chopped nuts and shredded carrots.